Location is everything, but it’s very difficult to find affordable real estate for your cannabis business in California.

 If you are waiting for your license application to be approved, our experts suggest negotiating for a contingency clause should your operation not be approved by the city.

 Some landlords will accept a larger up-front deposit with an agreement that if your permit isn’t approved, they keep your cash.
-This gets you out of paying a long-term lease, which is costly up front but better in the long-run.
+This gets you out of paying a long-term lease, which is costly upfront but better in the long run.
 Another good idea is to prevent the need for looking for real estate in the future by signing as long a lease as possible.

 Industry experts found that the average cannabis dispensary brings in $974 per square foot, outpacing Whole Foods’ average $930 in revenue per square foot.
-So, while finding a space can be labor-intensive, cannabis retail spaces that are well-designed tend to pay off in the long-run.
+So, while finding a space can be labor-intensive, cannabis retail spaces that are well-designed tend to pay off in the long run.